albachteng/CampaignDiary/_npcs/barin.md

 name: King Balin
 place: Marina
 ---
 Widely believed to be a drunk and a fool, the party was granted an audience with the king.
 It did not go well, but at Geoffrey's urging, Balin agreed to hire the party for another mission.
+Balin is a bear of a man, catatonically alcoholic and mostly appears indifferent to matters of state.
+Nevertheless, he is clearly eager for a fight with Disparia, and considers their nation the greatest threat to Marinese wellfare.